4.3.1.20 FTB payment choices for instalment individuals

 Example:

-• Luke and Karina receive FTB for their first child and have just had their second child.
+- Luke and Karina receive FTB for their first child and have just had their second child.

-• Luke and Karina own the home they live in and are not entitled to any RA.
+- Luke and Karina own the home they live in and are not entitled to any RA.

-If Luke and Karina's actual income is more than their earlier estimate, they may have already been paid too much FTB this income year for their older child.
+If Luke and Karina's actual ATI is more than their earlier estimate, they may have already been paid too much FTB during this income year for their older child.
 Luke and Karina want to avoid an overpayment and can afford to wait until after the end of the income year for any entitlement, so they decide on Choice 6.

-If Luke and Karina are entitled to any FTB after their tax returns have been assessed by the ATO, any FTB to which they are entitled will be used to reduce the amount they may have already been overpaid.
+If Luke and Karina are entitled to any FTB after their tax returns have been assessed by the ATO, any further FTB to which they are entitled will be used to offset any overpayment for the earlier part of the year when they were receiving FTB instalments.

-Note: If Luke or Karina notify Centrelink of an increase in their estimated income or if their income estimate is automatically uplifted by Centrelink, their fortnightly payments will be automatically adjusted to avoid or reduce the risk of an overpayment.
+Note: If Luke or Karina notify Centrelink of an increase in their estimated ATI or if their income estimate is automatically uplifted by Centrelink, their fortnightly payments will be automatically adjusted for the remainder of the income year to reduce the risk of an FTB overpayment.
 Their FTB rate may be reduced to nil so that they do not receive any fortnightly payments for the remainder of the year.
+Karina may also be able to nominate a return to work for FTB Part B quarantine purposes, if applicable.